smartpricing/queen/website/learn.md

 }
 ```

-This is how Queen talsk to Postgres.
+This is how Queen talks to Postgres.
 We register it with libuv, and when the response arrives, libuv wakes us up and we call `PQconsumeInput()` — which never blocks because we already know the data is ready.

 ## Queen's Architecture